 In the meantime, you will find additional information for visiting (non-UW) students in the University of Washington School of Medicine website, UW Network.
 The site describes the criteria for accepting visiting students into the University of Washington system from other U.S. medical schools.
 As a visiting student, you will focus on information and instructions for visiting students (and not instructions for current UW students).

-Ben Davis, M.D. is the faculty coordinator of the Fourth-Year Sub-Internship rotation.
+Karl Dietrich, M.D. is the faculty coordinator of the Fourth-Year Sub-Internship rotation.

 Please contact Giselle Mitchell for more information about our sub-internships.